GeophyAI/seistorch/doc/data_format.md

 ## Model parameters

 We recommend using the `.npy` file format to store your model files in Seistorch.
-This format is particularly efficient and convenient, especially for 2D/3D models, where the model shape should be `nz * nx`.
-Here are the advantages of using `.npy` files:
+This format is particularly efficient and convenient, especially for 2D/3D models, where the model shape should be `nz*nx` (2D) or `nx*nz*ny` (3D).

-Here's an example of how to save and load a 2D seismic model using `.npy` format:
+Here's an example of how to save and load a 2D/3D seismic model using `.npy` format:

 ```python
 import numpy as np